 It’s difficult to find words that fully capture the experience of Ganoga Falls in Ricketts Glen State Park, but a picture’s worth a thousand words.
 During winter, the falls’ 94 feet of frozen water forms a castle of ice flows and icicles.
 The Falls trail is only open to the most experienced ice climbers and hikers with required ice gear in the winter.
 These thrill seekers must register with the park office prior to beginning this icy adventure.
 Not brave enough to try it on your own?
 Never fear, highly trained guides from area outfitters will lead the less experienced safely to and through this winter paradise.

-To learn about more waterfalls in PA, check out the visitPA website.
-Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
+To learn about more waterfalls in Pennsylvania, check out the visitPA website.
+Follow us on Facebook, Twitter, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don’t forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter.